 Just in case you don’t know, not all wheelchairs are the same.
 The same fact applies to footrests; not all wheelchair footrests are the same.
 There are two major types of wheelchair footrest: one-piece footrest and two-piece footrest.

 Both one-piece footrest and two-piece footrest perform the same function, but each one has a more specialized function than the other.

 1. One-Piece Footrests

 One-Piece Footrests also called wheelchair footboards or foot panels are special foot support for wheelchairs where both feet on a single firm platform.

-These types of foot support are basically for cripples that require more care or need to be transferred in and out of the chair more frequently.
+These types of foot support are basically for wheelchair users that require more care or need to be transferred in and out of the chair more frequently.

 Athletic and sports wheelchairs are usually equipped with one-piece footrests.
 Since the base is firmer than those of the two-piece footrest.